apexrx/Gator/README.md

 # Gator 🐊

-A blazingly fast HTTP downloader written in Rust with support for resumable downloads, chunked downloading, and real-time progress tracking.
+A fast HTTP downloader written in Rust.
+Uses a work-stealing scheduler to maximize download speeds with parallel segment downloads.

 ## Features

 - **Resume Downloads**: Automatically detects partially downloaded files and continues from where it left off
-- **Chunked Downloads**: Large files (>10MB) are downloaded in parallel chunks for maximum speed
+- **Work-Stealing Scheduler**: Large files are split into 1MB segments and downloaded in parallel by a dynamic worker pool
-- **Progress Tracking**: Beautiful progress bars showing download speed, ETA, and chunk completion
+- **Progress Tracking**: Shows download speed, ETA, and progress in real-time
-- **HTTP Range Support**: Leverages server range requests for efficient partial downloads
+- **HTTP Range Support**: Uses range requests for efficient parallel downloads
 - **Cross-Platform**: Works on Windows, macOS, and Linux
-- **Zero Configuration**: Just point it at a URL and watch it work

 ## Installation

-### Prerequisites

-Make sure you have Rust installed.
-If not, get it from [rustup.rs](https://rustup.rs/).
+You'll need Rust installed.
+If you don't have it, grab it from [rustup.rs](https://rustup.rs/).

 ### Build from Source